untenable

 Did you know?

-Untenable and its opposite tenable come to us from Old French tenir ("to hold, have possession of") and ultimately from Latin tenēre ("to hold, occupy, possess").
+Untenable and its opposite tenable come to us from the Old French verb tenir ("to hold, have possession of"), and ultimately from the Latin verb tenēre ("to hold, occupy, possess").
 We tend to use untenable in situations where an idea or position is so off base that holding onto it is unjustified or inexcusable.
 One way to hold onto the meaning of untenable is to associate it with other tenēre descendants whose meanings are associated with "holding" or "holding onto."
 Tenacious ("holding fast") is one example.
 Others are contain, detain, sustain, maintain, and retain.
+Spanish speakers may also recognize tenēre as a predecessor of the commonplace verb tener, which retains the meaning of "to hold or possess."

 The Agriculture Department is in an untenable position.
 With the two hats that it wears—one to protect consumer health and the other to help farmers sell food—it cannot tell us to eat fewer calories.
 After all, fewer calories generally mean less food, which would fly in the face of the department's mandate to help farmers.
 Marian Burros, New York Times, 14 Aug.
 2002